casdoor/casdoor-uniapp-example/README.md

 ## configure

-Now open Program.cs file and you can see the following code:
+Now open `./example/src/main.js` file and you can see the following code:

 ```js
 import App from './App'